“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, September 2025 Job Market Paper

 "Covered but Exposed: Currency Risk in Collateralized Bank Funding" (Valentina Bruno, Jin Cao and Valeriya Dinger), IBEFA Summer Meeting 2025

-"Market Stabilization through Credit Support: The Effects of the Federal Reserve’s Corporate Bond Purchases on Firm’s Security Insurance Costs'' (Diego Amaya, Madhu Kalimipall, Seyed-Erfan Sadeghi, and Aurelio Vasquez), FMA Annual Meeting 2024
+"Market Stabilization through Credit Support: The Effects of the Federal Reserve’s Corporate Bond Purchases on Firm’s Security Insurance Costs'' (Diego Amaya, Madhu Kalimipall, Seyed-Erfan Sadeghi, and Aurelio Vasquez), FMA 2024

 "The Dollar in an Era of International Retrenchment'' (Ryan Chahrour and Rosen Valchev), Insightful Minds in International Macro (IMIM) 2024

-"Global Uncertainty and Exchange Rate Conditions: Assessing the Impact of Uncertainty Shocks in Emerging Markets and Advanced Economies" (Helena Glebocki Keefe and Sujata Saha), Eastern Economic Association (EEA) Annual Meetings 2024
+"Global Uncertainty and Exchange Rate Conditions: Assessing the Impact of Uncertainty Shocks in Emerging Markets and Advanced Economies" (Helena Glebocki Keefe and Sujata Saha), EEA 2024

 "The Carbon Premium and Policy Risk Exposure: A Text-Based Approach” (Sarah Duffy), HEC Economics PhD Conference 2023